mapbox/vtquery/README.md

 GOTCHA 2: Any query point that exists _directly_ along an edge of a polygon will _not_ return.

+## Deduplicating results

+When querying across multiple tiles (or even within a single tile) it's likely source geometries have been split by the tile boundaries into multiple, seemingly unique geometries.
+This can result in duplicate results in a response for edges of tile boundaries, rather than actual edges of source data.
+Vtquery assumes features are duplicates if the following all of the following are true:

+-   The features are from the same layer
+-   The features are the same geometry type
+-   The features have the same id AND same properties
+-   The features' properties are the same (if no ids are present)

 # Develop

 ```bash